 There are some other options up in the Chicago Lakes basin which are accessed from Echo Lake.

 Drive up I-70 to Idaho Springs.
 Take the Mt.
 Evans highway to the Echo Lake.
 Take a right at the Echo Lake Lodge, and follow the summit road to Summit Lake.
 The main bowl just below the summit offers easy ice/snow climbs and has the potential for some mixed routes just below the summit if conditions are right.
 This is accessed by hiking around the south side of Summit Lake and up the slope into the bowl.
 The Aprons are west of the Lake - First Apron is northwest, Second is due west, and Third is southwest just right of the bowl.
 Mt.
 Spaulding is accessed by dropping down to upper Chicago Lakes basin, north of Summit Lake.

-Browse More Classics in Mt.
+Browse More Rock Climbing Classics in Mt.
 Evans - mixed, couloirs

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Evans - mixed, couloirs:

 Featured Route For Mt.
 Evans - mixed, couloirs

 Belay on screws and a fixed angle piton on the ice ramp that skirts the Silhouette Buttress.
 Climb a short ice bulge, pass a fixed bong, move right into a corner below and overhang and a large, wedged block.
 Surmount the overhang and climb right out an arcing crack with pick torquing techniques past a fixed blade (upward driven), good medium-sized units can be placed here.
 Round the corner, stem to the icicle (if possible), and climb up into the right-facing corner past a fixed pecker, chimney-i...[more]
 Browse More Classics in CO